mjmiller41/sushi-near-me/_places/warakubune-san-francisco-ca.md

   name: "Warakubune"
   type: Restaurant
   links: null
 description: "Diners at this Japanese joint snag their sushi from boats that sail by on a conveyor belt.
-Looking for sushi in San Francisco, California?
-Check out Warakubu..."
+Warakubune serves delicious sushi in San Francisco, California.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, lunch, and dinner."
 place_id: ChIJGQnGlh5-j4ARAXOJ0vGq53k
 photos:
   - name: >-